 Dine, Shop and Enjoy the View

-After gorging ourselves on a delicious seafood meal, we needed to walk off those calories and the boardwalk along the pass is a great place for a relaxing walk.
-The view from the boardwalk of the calm clear water, the seabirds, passing boats and if you are lucky the occasional dolphin, is Florida’s ocean paradise viewing at it’s best.
+After gorging ourselves on a delicious seafood meal, we needed to walk off those calories, and the boardwalk along the pass is a great place for a relaxing walk.
+The view from the boardwalk of the calm, clear water, the seabirds, passing boats, and if you are lucky, the occasional dolphin.
+It is Florida’s ocean paradise viewing at its best.

 I myself love the shops at John’s pass.
-They are not cheap t-shirt touristy type of shops that you sometimes find along the beaches in Florida, but shops with high quality merchandise and unique gifts.
+They are not cheap t-shirt touristy type of shops that you sometimes find along the beaches in Florida, but shops with high-quality merchandise and unique gifts.
 From jewelry stores to Florida apparel to even a kite store, you are sure to find that perfect gift to take back home.
-Heck, buy yourself something while your at it, I did!!
+Heck, buy yourself something while you’re at it; I did!!

-Now no fishing village would be complete without adult drinking establishments and at John’s Pass Village and Boardwalk there is no shortage of those.
-Live music and good times await and if you are a cigar lover then you have to stop in to Cuban Paradise Cigar & Cafe’.
+Now no fishing village would be complete without adult drinking establishments, and at John’s Pass Village and Boardwalk, there is no shortage of those.
+Live music and good times await, and if you are a cigar lover, you have to stop into Cuban Paradise Cigar & Cafe’.

-If you plan a trip to John’s pass be sure to make time to visit a John’s Pass unique attraction, Kiss a Gator, where yes, you can actually kiss an alligator?
-Also, be sure to pause a moment at the Fisherman Lost at Sea Memorial located at the entrance to the boardwalk.
+If you plan a trip to John’s Pass, be sure to make time to visit a John’s Pass unique attraction, Kiss a Gator, where yes, you can actually kiss an alligator?
+Also, be sure to pause a moment at the Fisherman Lost at Sea Memorial located at the boardwalk entrance.

-John’s Pass Village and Boardwalk is located on Florida’s gorgeous west central gulf coast, about 25 miles from Tampa International Airport and 13 miles from St. Pete/Clearwater International Airport.
-The Suncoast Beach Trolley, a transportation service that has routes up and down the Pinellas County beaches, with a cash fare of $2.25 per ride, does have a stop at John’s pass or if you drive yourself, parking is 1.25 per hour.
+John’s Pass Village and Boardwalk is located on Florida’s gorgeous west-central gulf coast, about 25 miles from Tampa International Airport and 13 miles from St. Pete/Clearwater International Airport.
+The Suncoast Beach Trolley, a transportation service with routes up and down the Pinellas County beaches, with a cash fare of $2.25 per ride, does have a stop at John’s pass or, if you drive yourself, parking is 1.25 per hour.